Raunds: Road

 Raunds is adjacent to the A45 and close to the A14 jct 13.
 Access to the M1 and A1 is close and the A14 runs from Britain's largest container port at Felixstowe in Suffolk to join the M6.
 Consequently, the area attracts distribution companies warehouses.

 Bus

-Bus services are limited, the X46 links the town with Wellingborough, Rushden and Northampton, running half-hourly.
+Bus services are limited, the X46 links the town with Wellingborough, Rushden and Northampton, running hourly.
 There are intermittent routes to Huntingdon and a local service termed the 'Raunds Rover'.

 Rail

 Connections are provided by East Midlands Railway from Wellingborough and Kettering railway stations, for direct trains to London St Pancras International, Nottingham, Sheffield and Leeds.